grpc/proposal/A6-client-retries.md

 Both client and server application logic will have access to data about retries via gRPC metadata.
 Upon seeing an RPC from the client, the server will know if it was a retry, and moreover, it will know the number of previously made attempts.
 Likewise, the client will receive the number of retry attempts made when receiving the results of an RPC.

-The new header names for exposing the metadata will be `"grpc-retry-attempts"` to give clients and servers access to the attempt count.
+The header name for exposing the metadata will be `"grpc-retry-attempts"` to give clients and servers access to the attempt count.
 The value for this field will be an integer.

 #### Disabling Retries